Ojai, California: Libraries

+Transportation

+The City of Ojai operates the Ojai Trolley bus system.
+Gold Coast Transit connects Ojai with Ventura.

 In popular culture

 The title characters of the TV series The Bionic Woman and The Six Million Dollar Man (Jaime Sommers and Col. Steve Austin) are described in the series as having been childhood sweethearts in Ojai.
 In these series, a sign on the highway entering Ojai reads "Welcome to Ojai, home of American astronaut Steven Austin."

-Ojai was also mentioned in the Taylor Sheridan movie Wind River, while The Ojai Valley Inn & Spa was also featured in the movie The Two Jakes (Jack Nicholson and Harvey Keitel).
-Ojai served as the main location setting for the movie Easy A, starring Emma Stone.
+The Ojai Valley Inn (a historic Ojai institution) was featured in the 1990 movie The Two Jakes (starring Jack Nicholson and Harvey Keitel).

+"Ojai" was mentioned frequently in the TV Series Brothers & Sisters (2006-2011).
+The family business was named "Ojai Foods," which operated in Los Angeles but had roots in the Ojai Valley.
+The Walker family had a cabin in Ojai that they used to visit.

+The city of Ojai served as the main location setting for the 2010 film Easy A, starring Emma Stone.
+Ojai was also mentioned in the 2017 Taylor Sheridan film Wind River.